WGBH-MLA/openvault3/app/views/override/privacy-policy.md

 #### Marketing and Promotional Communications:

-On occasion, we may collect personal information from users in connection with optional  marketing and promotional communications from WGBH, PBS, or a public broadcasting station.
+On occasion, we may collect personal information from users in connection with optional  marketing and promotional communications from GBH, PBS, or a public broadcasting station.
 We will indicate which information is required and which is optional.
 Such information will be used as indicated at the time of collection.